Ishaan16112005/music-player/README.md

 # music-player
-a minimal music player with a cool UI.
+a music player with glassmorphic ui